Dutch publisher pulls Anne Frank betrayal book amid critique

 The Frank family and four other Jews hid in the annex, which was reached by a secret staircase hidden behind a bookcase, from July 1942 until they were discovered in August 1944 and deported to concentration camps.

 Anne and her sister died in the Bergen-Belsen concentration camp.
 Anne was 15.
 Only Anne’s father, Otto Frank, survived the Holocaust.
-He published her diary after World War II and it quickly became an enduring symbol of hope and resilience, read by millions around the world.
+He published her diary after WWII and it quickly became an enduring symbol of hope and resilience, read by millions around the world.

-The Anne Frank House museum, which is based in the building where the Frank family hid, had no immediate comment on the historian’s research.
-In January, museum director Ronald Leopold called the cold case team’s conclusion “an interesting theory” but said he believed that “there are still many missing pieces of the puzzle.
+The director of the Anne Frank House museum, which is based in the building where the Frank family hid said in January that there remained “many missing pieces of the puzzle.
 And those pieces need to be further investigated in order to see how we can value this new theory.”

+On Wednesday, the director, Ronald Leopold, said question marks the museum had in January about the cold case team’s conclusions “are supported by the counter-examination of leading historians.
+You may not consign someone to history as Anne Frank’s betrayer if you do not have conclusive proof.
+We hope that this counter-investigation clears Van den Bergh’s name from blame, also for his relatives, including granddaughter Mirjam de Gorter.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.